Off-patent Drugs Bill

 Government Spending

-The bill does not specify exact figures for government spending.
-However, it's likely to increase costs associated with licensing applications, NICE appraisals, and potential future drug provision if new indications are approved.
-The overall financial impact will depend on the number of off-patent drugs pursued and the outcomes of the NICE appraisals.
+The bill doesn't specify exact figures for increased government spending.
+However, it will likely lead to costs associated with licensing applications, NICE technology appraisals, and the production of the annual report.
+The extent of these costs depends on the number of off-patent drugs investigated for new uses.

 Groups Affected